FernieBalonie/js-form-validation-project/README.md/# Form Validation System (JavaScript).md

 Day 5
 - Goals: Finish organising test plan and run first unit test case with jest for name field.
 - Completed: Yes, also add screenshots of gitbash to README folder.
 Also organised tests into different files.
 - Tomorrow: Start using TDD (Test-Driven Development) - Follow RED - GREEN - REFACTOR cycle - to write unit tests and validation logic for email and dob/age input fields.
+Apply Mocks and Stubs to DOM handlers.

 Day 6
+- Goals: Start using TDD (Test-Driven Development) - Follow RED - GREEN - REFACTOR cycle - to write unit tests and validation logic for email and dob/age input fields.
+Apply Mocks and Stubs to DOM handlers.
+Add some of the articles and tutorials I've been reading to bibliography.
+- Completed:
+- Tomorrow:

 ## Ideas
 - Make sure accents are allowed.
 - Add validation logic for testing hyphens only "- -, -- --"
 - Add extra fields like phone number, right to work, etc.
+- Improve UI.

 ## Bibliography